Marcus Semien Player Props: Rangers vs. Mariners

 Marcus Semien At The Plate

-- Among qualified hitters in MLB play, his batting average ranks 19th, his on-base percentage ranks 26th, and he is 42nd in the league in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 21st, his on-base percentage ranks 30th, and he is 46th in the league in slugging.

-- Semien enters this game on a 20-game hitting streak.
-During his last games, he's hitting .286.
+- Semien will look to extend his 21-game hitting streak.
+He's batting .250 in his last games.

+- Semien has picked up a hit in 82.1% of his 56 games this year, with multiple hits in 33.9% of them.

-- Semien has had at least one RBI in 52.7% of his games this season (29 of 55), with two or more RBI 10 times (18.2%).
-He has also accounted for three or more of his team's runs in four contests.
+- Semien has driven home a run in 29 games this season (51.8%), including more than one RBI in 17.9% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.